Police and Crime Commissioner marks National Police Memorial Day

-The Police and Crime Commissioner for Gwent, Jeff Cuthbert, has paid tribute to all police officers who have been killed or lost their lives on duty, ahead of National Police Memorial Day on Sunday 27 September.
+The Police and Crime Commissioner for Gwent, Jeff Cuthbert, has paid tribute to all police officers who have been killed or lost their lives on duty, as part of National Police Memorial Day on Sunday 25 September.

 National Police Memorial Day was founded following the killing of Kent Police officer Jon Odell in 2000.